thatoddmailbox/thatoddmailbox.github.io/pgp.md

 css: /css/home.css
 js: /js/home.js
 ---
+My email address ([alex@studer.dev](mailto:alex@studer.dev)) supports the[Web Key Directory](https://wiki.gnupg.org/WKD) standard.
+That means that compatible mail clients will automatically locate my key, and, in modern versions of gpg, you can do `gpg --locate-keys alex@studer.dev`.

-My PGP key ID is `0x03906C0E0E1E6707`.
-You can download my public key by doing `gpg --recv-keys 0x03906C0E0E1E6707`.
+If that doesn't work, my PGP key ID is `0x03906C0E0E1E6707`, so you can download my public key by doing `gpg --recv-keys 0x03906C0E0E1E6707`.

-If that doesn't work, you can also [get it from here](./key.asc), or use the copy below:
+Failing _that_, you can also [get it from here](./key.asc), or use the copy below:
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----